apache/incubator-devlake/plugins/jira/README.md

 ## Configuration

 In order to fully use this plugin, you will need to set various configurations via Dev Lake's `config-ui` service.
 Open `config-ui` on browser, by default the URL is http://localhost:4000, then go to **Data Integrations / JIRA** page.
-Here you can **Add** new connection to your JIRA connection or **Update** the settings if needed.
+JIRA plugin currently supports multiple data source, Here you can **Add** new connection to your JIRA connection or **Update** the settings if needed.

 For each connection, you will need to set up following items:

 - Connection Name: This allow you to distinguish different connections.
 - Endpoint URL: The JIRA instance api endpoint, for JIRA Cloud Service, it would be: `https://<mydomain>.atlassian.net/rest`. devlake officially supports JIRA Cloud Service on atlassian.net, may or may not work for JIRA Server Instance.
 - Basic Auth Token: First, generate a **JIRA API TOKEN** for your JIRA account on JIRA console (see [Generating API token](#generating-api-token)), then, in `config-ui` click the KEY icon on the right side of the input to generate a full `HTTP BASIC AUTH` token for you.
 - Issue Type Mapping: JIRA is highly customizable, each JIRA instance may have a different set of issue types than others.
 In order to compute and visualize metrics for different instances, you need to map your issue types to standard ones.
-See [Issue Type Mapping](#issue-type-mapping) for detail
+See [Issue Type Mapping](#issue-type-mapping) for detail.
 - Epic Key: unfortunately, epic relationship implementation in JIRA is based on `custom field`, which is vary from instance to instance.
-Please see [Find Out Custom Fields](#find-out-custom-fields) for the value
+Please see [Find Out Custom Fields](#find-out-custom-fields).
-- Story Point Field: same as Epic Key, lease see [Find Out Custom Field](#find-out-custom-field) for the value
+- Story Point Field: same as Epic Key, please see [Find Out Custom Field](#find-out-custom-field) for the value.
 - Story Point Coefficient: This is a value you can set to something other than the default of 1 if you want to skew the results of story points.

 ### Generating API token